biobakery/MTX_model/inst/scripts/Readme.txt

-The files in this folder are example input files to run the demo tutorial in the vignette.
+The files in this folder are example input files to run a demo

 HMP2_pwyRNA.tsv: is a tab-demilited file with pathways as columns and samples as rows.
 It is a subset of the pathway file so it just includes the pathway RNA abundances for all samples.